 - The E-signature should have the following components:

 - Date and Time of signature (Unambiguous Timestamp)

 9. Trained and qualified people

-- There should be a clear job description and training matrix in place to indicate qualifications and required trainings for each role – to develop, install, validate, maintain and use of the system.
+- There should be a clear job description and training matrix to indicate qualifications and required training for each role – to develop, install, validate, maintain and use the system.

-- There should be a formal training to use the system along with SOP trainings.
+- There should be formal training to use the system along with SOP trainings.

 10. SOPs in place

-There should formal and regularly updated SOPs in place for the following:
+There should be formal and regularly updated SOPs in place for the following:

 - Software Development

 - Physical and Logical security and data protection

 - Disaster Recovery and Business Continuity